ministryofjustice/cloud-operations-slack-bot/README.md

 - :construction: Add a 'deregister' feature :wave:
 - :construction: Heroku sleepiness
 - :construction: List all registered users in a channel
+- :construction: Add an icebreaker feature, maybe scrape from somewhere?

 ### Error Handling:
 - ✔️ "Select from a channel with no users"